 What To See And Do In Albania In Winter

-In fact, winter in Albania means minimal tourist crowds, spending cozy quality time with friends or family in resorts or restaurants, and fantastic outdoor winter activities.
+Winter in Albania means minimal tourist crowds, spend relaxing quality time with friends or family in resorts or restaurants, and fantastic outdoor winter activities.

 So, what are the 9 top things to see and do in winter in Albania?

 While the coasts of Albanian don’t get much snow in winter, the inland Albanian Alps do.
 All along its northern and eastern border, you’ll find opportunities to go skiing, snowboarding, or sledding.

 Winter in Albania is also a great time to immerse yourself in the country’s culture and history.
 Visiting a museum or two, exploring a castle, attending a festival, or indulging in typical Albanian food are all excellent winter activities in Albania.

 Albanians cherish their cultural customs and historical traditions, which are visible throughout the country and the year.
 However, the Albanian love for celebrations might be at its peak in December during the winter holidays.

 The heart of Christmas celebrations in Albania is Tirana, the nation’s vibrant capital.
 In Tirana, you can enjoy atmospheric Christmas lights across the city, from the famous Skanderbeg Square to Saint Teresa Square, which hosts a beautiful Christmas market.

 On the other hand, Skanderbeg Square is where you’ll want to ring in the New Year together with thousands of Albanians.
 Named after the national hero Georg Kastriot Skanderbeg, Tirana’s main square is a venue for all annual celebrations and events.